xuid0/xuid0/README.md

 * Linux user since (https://www.operating-system.org/betriebssystem/_english/bs-mandrake.htm) which was around 1998/1999 when I started using Linux for the first time.
 The install discs came on CD-ROMs and you placed them into your CD-ROM drive and booted the install media that way.
 To my own records I began using 1998 Dec. - Mandrake Linux 5.2 (leeloo) kernel 2.0.36 from a Linux magazine I purchased from a local newsagency.
 Naturally I distro-hopped to Redhat Linux from Mandrake Linux and stayed with Slackware Linux for many years after that and nowadays use Debian mostly.
 <br><p\>
 <p></p>
 * Fun fact I have a Dog called Luna she is an English Staffy.
 She does a lot less barking and more listening which is a lot like myself I prefer to listen more than be the one talking.
+I do wear HA's, pretty unfit and eat bad food (trying to change that via diet), I don't do any illegal drugs or smoke tobacco.
+I also don't drink alchohol frequently.
+So I'm not your typical Australian.
 </p>
 <h3 align="left">Connect with me:</h3>
 <p></p>